Bastardkb/bastardkb.github.io/help/bluetooth.md

 - again, if you would like to fit a battery underneath nice!nano, you may want to buy [Mill Max Low Profile Sockets with Headers](https://splitkb.com/collections/keyboard-parts/products/mill-max-low-profile-sockets?variant=47060695646555) in order to create the gap in between.
 Then you'll need to use a case with a raised USB-C hole (only available for certain keyboards)

 For this build specifically, a JST plug was used to be able to take out the batteries without the need of desoldering.

-## Helper Tools

-Some tools will make it easier to build your keyboard:

-- solder Iron: It's strongly recommended to get a good quality solder iron where you can change the temperature.
-From my research I have found that Hakko solder irons are overwhelmingly popular, however they are expensive.
-If you are not planning to build keyboards for a living, you can cut some costs by a cheaper alternative.
-I myself bought a [GALLUNOPTIMAL GOSprint150](https://www.amazon.nl/dp/B091J6TB43).
-Others have had success with the Pinecil.
-- solder: There are two types of solder that can be used, leaded and lead-free.
-While leaded solder melts easier and its easier to desolder, lead itself is toxic, therefore its important not to inhale it.
-You can put a fan in front of you and have good ventilation and possibly wear a mask.
-Lead-free solder is a safer choice, but it melts harder and is harder to desolder.
-Make sure to wash your hands after you are done!
-Using solder with a rosin core also makes it much easier to use.
-- solder wick: Its a type of solder remover, can be handy during incidents.
-Adding flux to board also helps a lot
-- solder brass: If solder tin gets stuck on the tip of your iron, this is your go to
-- pliers: You will need them to cut flexstrip ribbon cables
-- torx screw drivers: You need M3 and M4 screw drivers.
-You already may have one at home.
-- tweezers: You are going to need them to hold pieces together, and also deal with small parts such as SOD123 diodes
-- desoldering Pump: Can be handy in case of accidents
-- solder flux: Optional, solder tins usually have tin inside nowadays, however it may be handy to have one
-- solder Station silicon: Optional, to make sure not to damage the surface you are working on

 # Assembly